Field Notes on Network-Aware Portfolio Intelligence

 Markets do not fail one chart at a time.
 Stress moves through relationships before it becomes visible in P&L.

 Most quantitative models treat each asset as an independent time series.
 Separate chart.
 Separate signal.
 Separate backtest.
-Then they put fifty of them in a portfolio and call it diversified.
+Then they put one hundred of them in a portfolio and call it diversified.
 But markets do not work like isolated spreadsheets.

 When stress hits one corner of the portfolio, it does not stay there.
 It propagates through correlations, sensitivities, and exposure structures before it becomes visible at the P&L level.
 Empirical research on trade policy shocks has shown that stress travels well past the obvious sectors, through supply chains, financial linkages, and cross-sector sensitivity.